zoontek/vagrant-rethinkdb/readme.md

 Actually, RethinkDB is only available on Ubuntu, OSX, CentOS and Debian.
 So, if you want to give it a try, you should download [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/).

+This installs Ruby, Python and JS RethinkDB drivers + Sinatra, Flask and ExpressJS.

 ## Usage

 ```bash